adamjorr/somatic-variation/README.md

 This is a modified version of khmer's [slice-reads-by-coverage.py](https://github.com/dib-lab/khmer/blob/master/sandbox/slice-reads-by-coverage.py) script.
 It can handle paired-end reads.
 Check out [this blog post](http://ivory.idyll.org/blog/2014-slice-reads-by-coverage.html) for more details on how the script works.
 In summary, it will remove reads which have a high or low expected coverage level.
 This can be useful for removing reads which are likely to be errors or reads likely to map to repetitive regions.
 All positional arguments are required except the singleton output file.
 One of -m or -M must be specified.

+###What it does
+Removes reads which have a high or low expected coverage level using khmer.

+###Expected output
+3 files: OUTPUT_READS1, OUTPUT_READS2, and OUTPUT_SINGLETONS, which are the first, second, and singleton reads.
+The singleton reads are those that passed filtering, but their mates did not.

 ##bwa_aligner.sh
 Usage: bwa_aligner.sh [-t THREADS] [-d TMPDIR] [-p RG_PLATFORM] [-q FILEPATTERN] [-1 FIRSTMATE] [-2 SECONDMATE] [-o out.bam] -r reference.fa -i data/